IBM/Fashion-MNIST-using-FfDL/README.md

 <img src="fashion-mnist-webapp/static/img/ffdl-fashion.png" height="60%" width="60%">

+## Prerequisites
+You need to have [Fabric for Deep Learning](https://github.com/IBM/FfDL) deployed on a Kubernetes Cluster with at least 4 CPUs and 8Gb Memory.

 ## Steps
 1. [Train your Fashion MNIST model with FfDL](fashion-train)
 2. [Deploy your Fashion MNIST model with Seldon](seldon-deployment)